 Overview

-Since the Commission is an agency of the State of Ohio , the interest paid by the Commission to the bondholders is exempt from federal income tax.
+Since the Commission is an agency of the State of Ohio , the interest paid by the Commission to the bondholders can be exempt from federal income tax.
 Bonds providing tax-free interest income normally sell on the market at a lower rate of interest than taxable bonds.

 The use of the financing arrangements for facility construction made possible by the Ohio Higher Educational Facility Commission is entirely voluntary.
-No independent, not-for-profit college or university is required to enter into an agreement with the Commission.
-The Commission desires to assist eligible colleges and universities in Ohio to the extent each institution wishes to take advantage of the services.
+No independent, not-for-profit college, university or healthcare provider is required to enter into an agreement with the Commission.
+The Commission desires to assist eligible institutions or healthcare providers in Ohio to the extent each institution wishes to take advantage of the services.

 Next >>